halil1980/Sparks/README.md

 * Paste these into the text document you created earlier as you will need them in the next step.
 ***

 # Section E: Connecting & Starting the masternode

 ***Step 1***
 * Go to the tools tab within the wallet and click open "masternode configuration file"
 ![Example-create](https://i.imgur.com/2vozmrA.png)
 ***

 ***Step 2***

 * Fill in the form.
 * For `Alias` type something like "MN01" **don't use spaces**
 * The `Address` is the IP and port of your server (this will be in the Bitvise terminal that you still have open).
-* The `PrivKey` is your masternode Gen key (This is also in the Bitvise terminal that you have open).
+* The `PrivKey` is your guardian genkey (This is also in the Bitvise terminal that you have open).
 * The `TxHash` is the transaction ID/long key that you copied to the text file.
 * The `Output Index` is the 0 or 1 that you copied to your text file.
 ![Example-create](https://i.imgur.com/CP7TjlL.png)